ATI

 • White Pine Trail — a 92-mile-long trail from Cadillac to Comstock Park (just north of Grand Rapids).

-• The paved northern portion from Cadillac south to Reed City is mosty in great shape and is a joy to ride (except for just north of Reed City, where the trail surface is old with some full-width cracks).
+• The paved northern portion from Cadillac south to Reed City is mostly in great shape and is a joy to ride (except for just north of Reed City, where the trail surface is old with some full-width cracks).
 The 14 miles from the Cadillac trailhead to LeRoy is maybe my favorite trip of any out there in northwestern lower Michigan.

 • From just north of Reed City to Big Rapids, the trail surface is old with some full-width cracks, some even grass-filled.